moorthyannadurai/AzureDNSPrivateResolver/index.md

 On-premises networks represent customer datacenters that are connected to Azure via either ExpressRoute or S2S VPN.
 The components of the on-premises network in this use case are as follows:

-- Local DNS servers.
-Both of these servers (192.168.0.1 and 192.168.0.2) have the DNS service installed and serve as resolvers/forwarders for all the computers inside the on-premises network.
+- __Local DNS servers:__ Both of these servers (192.168.0.1 and 192.168.0.2) have the DNS service installed and serve as resolvers/forwarders for all the computers inside the on-premises network.

-<sub>Note: The administrator must create all Local DNS and Azure endpoints on these servers.
-For this scenario, On-premises DNS servers have conditional forwarders configured for the blob and API private endpoint DNS zones, pointing to the Azure DNS Private Resolver Inbound connection (IP: 10.0.0.8) hosted within the hub VNet. </sub>
+Note: The administrator must create all Local DNS and Azure endpoints on these servers.
+For this scenario, On-premises DNS servers have conditional forwarders configured for the blob and API private endpoint DNS zones, pointing to the Azure DNS Private Resolver Inbound connection (IP: 10.0.0.8) hosted within the hub VNet.

 - App1.onprem.company.com - 192.168.0.8
 - App2.onprem.company.com - 192.168.0.9
 - blob.core.windows.net – 10.0.0.8 (DNS Forwarder record)
 - Azure-api.net – 10.0.0.8 (DNS Forwarder record)

 ## Hub Network.

-- Gateway.
-The hybrid connection to Azure is formed either by a VPN device or by an ExpressRoute connection.
+- __Gateway:__ The hybrid connection to Azure is formed either by a VPN device or by an ExpressRoute connection.

-- The following parameters are configured for Azure DNS Private Resolver.
+- The following parameters are configured for Azure DNS Private Resolver. adsfsdfdsf

+__Hub Virtual Network:__
-         vNET: 10.0.0.0/24
+- vNET: 10.0.0.0/24

-        Inbound Endpoint:
+__Inbound Endpoint:__

-        Subnet: 10.0.0.0/28
+- Subnet: 10.0.0.0/28
-        IP: 10.0.0.8
+- IP: 10.0.0.8

-        - Outbound Endpoint
+__Outbound Endpoint:__

-        Subnet: 10.0.0.16/28
+- Subnet: 10.0.0.16/28
-        IP: 10.0.0.19
+- IP: 10.0.0.19
-      For App1 and App2 DNS names, the DNS forwarding rule set is configured
+- For App1 and App2 DNS names, the DNS forwarding rule set is configured

 - The hub VNet linked to the Private DNS zone names for Azure services (such as privatelink.blob.core.windows.net, as shown in the picture).